1

 └── main.py

-• An images directory that contains the source code of docker images:
+• The images directory contains the source code of docker images that will be used to run containers in your Zone.

 ockam.yaml